 - Anywhere from 1GB to 80GB SSD

-XoomServer offers a backup facility for customers.
-It’s manual not automatic.
-You can take backups safety at any day, week or month.
+XoomServer offers a backup facility for customers that is manual, and not automatic.
+You can take backups safely at any time of day, week, or month.
 For those on the multiple website plans, they get backup space of up to 20GB so that your website storage space isn’t used as well for backups.

 XoomServer uses CloudLinux OS on the Linux servers to product a virtualized space/cage where the actions of any user on the shared server doesn’t affect other users.
-Such actions could be traffic spike.
 It also allows easy connection to CloudFlare CDN through your control panel.

 XoomServers supports PHP and ASP.Net.
 The control panels are cPanel for Linux OS customers and Plesk for Windows OS.
 Customers can also set up more than 300 web applications in one click from their control panel.